elenaderensis/powerbi-operational-performance-dashboard/README.md

 The project covered the full analytics lifecycle, including data extraction, structuring, validation, and transformation using SQL, followed by data modeling and visualization in Power BI.
 A strong emphasis was placed on data quality, consistency, and usability to ensure the dashboard could be confidently used for ongoing operational and performance reporting.

 Project resources:
-Power BI dashboard can be downloaded here: (link to .pbix file in repo)
+Power BI dashboard can be downloaded here: https://github.com/elenaderensis/powerbi-operational-performance-dashboard/blob/main/Power%20Bi%20Project.pbix

 2. Data Structure Overview
 The dataset consists of three core tables used for operational analysis: